lucasjoliveau/doc/en/developer/reference/user_interface/scss_inheritance.md

 SCSS provides several techniques to overcome these issues (e.g.:
 [shadowing](https://sass-lang.com/documentation/variables#shadowing)), but the
-most critical procedure in Odoo is the use of the `!default` flag.
+most critical procedure in Konvergo ERP is the use of the `!default` flag.

 When using the `!default` flag, the compiler assigns a value **only** if that variable is not yet defined.